-To do this Do this Select a common folder for all archiving documents Click the Input folder field.
+To do this Do this Select a common folder for all archiving documents Click the button to the right of the Input folder field.
 Select the content included in the archive Under archiving options , open the Content drop-down list, and then select one of the available options.
 Copy the list of paths to linked documents to the clipboard Click the button to the right of the Show field.
 Send a created zip file via email as an attachment After you have created the output successfully, click the Send [email application name] email button.
 Remove files manually When the paths for the found documents are shown, select the document you want to delete and press Delete on the keyboard.
 Set where the path will begin for the folder structure in the created archive In the Path starts with field, select a path from the available options.
 Add only files with specific extensions to the archive (e.g., find and archive images only) Enter the extension(s) in the File extensions field.
 Include all files in the subfolders of the archiving documents in the archive In the Content field, select All files in input folder and descendants .

-Archive linked documents × Scope: Active document Active document ~ Input file: C:\Users\ngolovyak\Documents\XMetaL\Samp Active map Active document Input folder: C:\Users\ngolovyak\Documents\XMetaL\San \sim += All open documents Find result tab ALL files Ref. attributes href,conref,URL;FileRef,fileref,src;xlink:href A₽ Find result tab CHECKED files Show: All linked documents ~ C:\Users\ngold ovyak\Documents\XMetaL\Samples\DITA\Abou tWorl > All linked desuments Output file: C:\Users\ngolovyak\Documents\XM(👻 🎽 All linked documents All linked documents relocated to input folder Content: All linked documents ÷> All files in input folder and descendants Path starts with: Children of input folder Children of input folder File extensions: Input folder Children of input folder Find linked documents Archive Cancel Root folder Root folder including drive name
+Archive linked documents × Scope: Active document Active document ~ Input file: C:\Users\ngolovyak\Documents\XMetaL\Samp Active map Active document Input folder: C:\Users\ngolovyak\Documents\XMetaL\San ~ += All open documents Find result tab ALL files Ref. attributes Href;conref;URL;FileRef;fileref;src;xlink:href A ₽ Find result tab CHECKED files Show: All linked documents ~ í.
+C:\Users\ngold ovyak\Documents\XMetaL\Samples\DITA\Abou tWorl All linked documents ~ Output file: Archiving options Content: C:\Users\ngolovyak\Documents\XM All linked documents All linked documents relocated to input folder Linked documents in input folder All files in input folder and descendants Path starts with: Children of input folder Children of input folder File extensions: Find linked do cuments A rchive C ane cel Root folder including drive name